dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

 A lot of pointless code here.
-Fix it:
+You can fix it:

 ```javascript
 function test() {